Home / Statistical Tools / Data Types / Data Types Details

 - Integer — If more than half the values are whole numbers (including negatives)

-- Numeric — If more than half the values are numbers (including integers and decimals)
+- Continuous — If more than half the values are numbers (including integers and decimals)

 - Nominal — Default if none of the above conditions are met